So much imagining can happen so fast, and so quickly it can all come to seem possible.

 I thought, these are so small and lightweight, I could probably even wear them on the beach… Wouldn’t that be fun?
-Just the tiny little accent the perfect beach outfit needs.
-You know, in the J. Crew catalog, how they’re always wearing adorably rumpled gingham shirts half-buttoned-up over their bikini tops with whimsically mismatched shorts and espadrilles that lace halfway up their calves yet miraculously never make their legs look like tenderloins wrapped in twine?
+Just the tiny accent the perfect seaside outfit needs.
+You know how in the J. Crew catalog they’re always wearing adorably rumpled gingham shirts half-buttoned-up over their bikini tops with whimsically mismatched shorts and espadrilles that lace halfway up their calves yet miraculously never make their legs look like tenderloins wrapped in twine?
 THAT is what these earrings would be great with.
 Oh!
 And a colorful scarf wrapped around my hair, the overall effect of which would be not at all like Aunt Jemima or Rosie the Riveter.

-The whole thing would be so fabulous… we could find a batch of those beach chairs that are always perfectly positioned with the sunset behind them, so that no one is squinting, and the tide is just exactly right – like, lapping at our toes, but not making our chairs sink unevenly in the wet sand so that we have to keep getting up and scooting back again and again and again.
+The whole thing would be so fabulous… we could find some of those beach chairs that are always perfectly positioned with the sunset behind them, so that no one is squinting and the tide is just exactly right — lapping at our toes, but not making our chairs sink unevenly in the wet sand so that we have to keep getting up and scooting back again and again and again.

 The sun would catch the gold and make the earrings sparkle just a bit, almost as sparkly as the twinkling in my children’s eyes as they glance back at me from where they’re wading in the tide pools, catching minnows and never clocking one another upside the head with buckets or peeing on sand crabs.